dexie/dexie-website/docs/Syncable/Dexie.Syncable.ISyncProtocol.md

 ### onChangesAccepted : function ()

-Call this function when you get an ack from the server that the changes has been recieved.
+Call this function when you get an ack from the server that the changes has been received.
 Must be called no matter if changes were partial or not partial.
 This will mark the changes as handled so that they need not to be sent again to the particular remote node being synced.

 ### onSuccess : function (continuation)

-Call this function when all changes you got from the server has been sent to applyRemoteChanges().
-Note that not all changes from client has to be sent or acked yet (nescessarily).
+Call this function when all changes you got from the server have been sent to applyRemoteChanges().
+Note that not all changes from client have to be sent or acked yet (necessarily).

  * Sample when using a poll strategy: